Images of Nature - Instruction - Workshops

 $50/hour/group (cash/cashier’s check/money order).

 Or, there are 10 backcountry campsites (tents only, no facilities) about a one-mile hike from the parking area.
 Reservations are required.
 Note: Navigation after dark is very difficult.
 GPS reception here is not reliable.

-Please note that if you have not made arrangements for late departure or overnight camping, failure to leave the Monument by closing time will result in a citation.
+Please note that if you have not made arrangements for late departure or overnight camping, failure to leave the Park by closing time will result in a citation.

 The dunes may appear to be very benign but there are a few precautions that should be taken.
 During the summer months it can be quite warm to hot (checkout the temperature and precipitation table below).
 Water is critical.
 The Rangers at the entrance station will provide a safety pamphlet with recommended water consumption.
 Heed the warnings!
 Taking water any time of the year is prudent.
 Also, if you plan to hike it is quite easy to get lost.
 GPS is not that reliable here so bring along a map and compass, leave marks in the sand, and be very careful.
 If you aren’t sure about using a compass and map, don’t venture very far off the road.
 Don’t tunnel into the dunes as the sand can easily collapse.

 The missile range hosts a variety of military tests.
 Occasionally visitors to the National Monument come across pieces of test hardware.
 Some of these can be unexploded ordinance so caution is critical.
 If you find anything, notify the rangers and don’t touch!